therealexpertai/nlapi-python/README.md

 ### Named Entities
 Going a step beyond tokens, *named entities* add another layer of context.
-Named entities are accessible through the `entities` object.
+Named entities are obtained with the `entities` analysis.

 ```python